How to Get More Google Reviews as a Dentist (2026)

 Frequently Asked Questions

-Send an automated SMS with a direct Google review link 30-60 minutes after checkout.
-This single channel can double your review volume within 30 days.
-Then add in-person QR code asks and a 24-hour email follow-up for the complete three-step system.
+Send an automated SMS with a direct Google review link 30 to 60 minutes after checkout.
+This single channel can double review volume within 30 days.
+Then add in-person QR code asks and a 24 hour email follow-up for the full three-step system.

-Aim for 20-30 new reviews per month.
-A practice with 200 appointments and a 15% automated conversion rate generates roughly 28-29 reviews.
+Aim for 20 to 30 new reviews per month.
+A practice with 200 monthly appointments and a 15 percent automated conversion rate generates roughly 28 to 29 reviews.
 Google's local ranking algorithm weighs review velocity (new reviews per week) alongside total count.

-A clinician ask at checkout paired with a QR code card is the highest-converting method at 40-60%.
-Clinician requests outperform front desk asks by 20-30% because patients perceive them as personal rather than procedural.
+A clinician ask at checkout paired with a QR code card is the highest-converting method at 40 to 60 percent.
+Clinician requests outperform front desk asks by 20 to 30 percent because patients perceive them as personal rather than procedural.

-Send SMS at 30-60 minutes after checkout for a 25-35% click rate, and email at 24 hours for 10-15%.
-Response rates drop below 10% after the first day.
-Stop the sequence once the patient clicks the review link to avoid over-asking.
+Send SMS at 30 to 60 minutes after checkout for a 25 to 35 percent click rate, then email at 24 hours for 10 to 15 percent.
+Response rates collapse below 10 percent after the first day.
+Stop the sequence once the patient clicks the review link.

-Connect your automation platform to your practice management software.
-Trigger the review sequence at checkout: SMS at 30-60 minutes, email at 24 hours, with click-based suppression.
+Connect your automation platform to your practice management software (Dentrix, Eaglesoft, Open Dental, or similar).
+Trigger the review sequence at checkout: SMS at 30 to 60 minutes, email at 24 hours, with click-based suppression.
 Use merge fields for personalization and exclude flagged negative-experience appointments.

-Review signals (quantity, velocity, diversity, and rating) rank among the top 3 local ranking factors according to Moz.
-Practices with 100+ reviews and a 4.7+ rating appear in Google's local 3-pack, which captures 44% of local search clicks.
+Review signals (quantity, velocity, diversity, and rating) rank among the top three local ranking factors per Moz's study.
+Practices with 100 plus reviews and a 4.7 plus rating land in Google's local 3-pack, which captures 44 percent of all clicks in local search.

 Respond within 48 hours.
-Acknowledge the concern, express your commitment to quality, and move the conversation offline without revealing any patient details.
+Acknowledge the concern, express commitment to quality, and move the conversation offline without revealing any patient details.
 Never argue publicly.
-Practices that respond to 100% of reviews see 12-15% higher future submission rates.
+Practices that respond to 100 percent of reviews see 12 to 15 percent higher future submission rates.

 Open your Google Business Profile, go to the 'Ask for reviews' section, and copy the short link Google provides.
-This link takes patients directly to the review submission form in one tap.
+The link drops patients on the submission form in one tap.
 Test it monthly on a mobile phone because Google occasionally changes link formats.

 Was this article helpful?